-After having visited New Zealand, the Pacific North West and Patagonia in the last three years, Tasmania was the last step in my long-term project to take images of all the places with large areas of temperate rainforests on our planet.
+After having visited New Zealand, the Pacific North West, and Patagonia in the last three years, Tasmania was the last step in my long-term project to take images of all the places with large areas of temperate rainforests on our planet.

-For the landscape and rainforest images I used mainly a Leica M9 camera with lenses from 18mm to 90mm while snapshots and documentary images were shot with a Sigma DP2M and a waterproof Sony TX10.
+For the landscape and rainforest images, I used mainly a Leica M9 camera with lenses from 18mm to 90mm while snapshots and documentary images were shot with a Sigma DP2M and a waterproof Sony TX10.

 You can find a selection of the best landscape images of this trip in my Tasmania Gallery.

-In this blog post I will give you some background information how we traveled and what we experienced down under in chronological order.
+In this blog post, I will give you some background information on how we traveled and what we experienced down under in chronological order.
 Although it is not meant as a travel guide to Tasmania the information provided can probably help planning a similar trip, especially if the circumstances are comparable (family vacation with a 9-year-old kid combined with some serious landscape photography).

-Our trip started on the afternoon of the December 14th in Ingolstadt.
-A few hours later at the passport control at the Munich airport it could have been ended quite quickly.
-In Germany we have compulsory school attendance.
+Our trip started on the afternoon of December 14th in Ingolstadt.
+A few hours later at the passport control at the Munich airport, it could have been ended quite quickly.
+In Germany, we have compulsory school attendance.
 All school vacations in the winter half-year have a maximum length of two weeks, not enough for a family trip to the other side of the world.
 Traveling in our summer vacation was also not an option since it is quite cold in Tasmania at this time of the year, especially since we had planned to camp in a tent during the whole trip.

-Since our daughter Linnéa (8 years old at the beginning of the trip) goes to a semi-private Montessori school getting a special permission for a prolonged winter vacation is a bit easier compared to standard public schools where it is nearly impossible in Germany, at least in Bavaria.
+Since our daughter Linnéa (8 years old at the beginning of the trip) goes to a semi-private Montessori school getting special permission for a prolonged winter vacation is a bit easier compared to standard public schools where it is nearly impossible in Germany, at least in Bavaria.

-The question was only do we really need a written permission by the head of the school or is a word-of-mouth permission by the class teacher sufficient.
+The question was only do we really need written permission by the head of the school or is word-of-mouth permission by the class teacher sufficient.
 Luckily we decided to get the written permission despite the necessary additional effort.

 A good decision.
 The customs officer in Munich wanted to see the written permission and would have stopped us otherwise.